 One more thing: they’re sold in at least 5 colors including white, black, blue, navy blue, and pink.
-Lest I forget, these ones come sharpened so you can get on the rink right away.
+Lest I forget, these ones come sharpened so you can get on the rink right away and glide around to your heart’s content.
 But you may still want to get the skate sharpened by a pro sharpener to further fine-tune the groove.

 Though these aren’t the cheapest figure skates on the market, they’re quite affordable.
 But it’s hard to find a comfier, warmer, and more durable beginner figure skate than the Jackson Ultima Softec Vista.
 At least not in that price range.
 And when it comes to ankle support, there’s no better bet.

 Tired of floppy figure skates that provide little support?
 Ever slid into a pair of beginner figure skates that were so unsupportive that your ankles bowed outward or inward?
-The Jackson Ultima Finesse 180 provides a surprising level of ankle support for a beginner skate.
+The Jackson Ultima Finesse 180 provides a surprising level of ankle support for beginner skates.

 Well, these recreational Jackson figure skates aren’t cheap.
 But they look awesome, and you’ll love how comfy and supportive the ice shoes are.